-William H. Cary served as the President and Chief Operating Officer of GE Capital, the financial services unit of the General Electric Company, from November 2008 until January 2015 and as a Senior Vice President of General Electric from November 2006 until January 2015.
+Mr. Cary served as the President and Chief Operating Officer of GE Capital, the financial services unit of the General Electric Company, from November 2008 until January 2015 and as a Senior Vice President of General Electric from November 2006 until January 2015.
 He served as the President of GE Money (Global), a subsidiary of GE Capital, from February 2008 until his promotion to President and Chief Operating Officer of GE Capital in November 2008.
 Mr. Cary joined General Electric in 1986 as a member of the Financial Management Program and served in a variety of financial and operating positions around the world.
-He also served as a member of General Electric's Corporate Executive Council and was a member of the GE Capital board of directors.
-He is currently on the board of directors of Rush Enterprises, Inc.
+He also served as a member of the GE Capital board of directors.
+He is currently on the board of directors of Rush Enterprises, Inc. and Ally Financial Inc.